DNXLabs/terraform-aws-backup/README.md

      - The amount of time in minutes before beginning a backup
         - The default value is 60
      - A cron specifying when AWS Backup initiates a backup job

-This terraform module automate the backup of data across AWS services using a resource tag.

-The following resources will be created:

- - An Identity and Access Management (IAM) that Provides AWS Backup permissions to create backups of all supported resource types on your behalf.

-In addition you have the option to specifies:

- - The amount of time AWS Backup attempts a backup before canceling the job and returning an error
- - The number of days after creation that a recovery point is moved to cold storage
- - The number of days after creation that a recovery point is deleted.
-Must be 90 days greater than cold storage
- - The amount of time in minutes before beginning a backup
- - A cron specifying when AWS Backup initiates a backup job

 <!--- BEGIN_TF_DOCS --->